Cover image of "Victory Square," a tale of the fall of communism.

 At the end of the cycle, the fall of Communism

 Against this background, Steinhauer introduces us to an aging homicide cop, Emil Brod, now Chief of the Militia, whom we met as a young rookie when he joined the Militia’s Homicide Squad in the country’s capital in 1948.
 Brod was the protagonist of the first novel in the cycle, The Bridge of Sighs, and has popped up throughout.
-Now just days from retirement, Brod is forced to contend with an unraveling government, a series of shocking murders, a best friend engaged at the very center of the revolutionary movement, and an adoring wife even older than he who wants him to leave the capital early, before the inevitable explosion.
+Now just days from retirement, he is forced to contend with a host of challenges.
+An unraveling government.
+A series of shocking murders.
+A best friend engaged at the very center of the revolutionary movement.
+And an adoring wife even older than he who wants him to leave the capital early, before the inevitable explosion.

 The full Yalta Boulevard cycle includes: